9 Steps to Start a Tech Company

 Not all tech startup companies start the same.
 Some came out of epiphanies and some are results of pure serendipity.
 Regardless of how a company started, its lifespan heavily relies on how it is planned and executed.
 For this one, let’s start by saying that there is no perfect formula; it’s not a “one size fits all” kind of thing.
 But there are some guidelines to note when starting your own tech startup company.

 1. Think about it.

 Take some time to think about starting a tech company.
 Why?
 Sometimes, not starting might be better for you.
-One reader of our Amazon best seller Million Dollar Bedroom mentioned that it helped him assess his decision of not starting a company.
+One reader of our Amazon best seller Million Dollar Bedroom mentioned that it helped him assess his decision not to start a company.

 On the other side, your idea could also be a product of one great epiphany that will help people solve their problems.
 So if your idea solves a problem and improves people’s lives, you’re on to step number 2!

 What does a minimum viable product mean?
 We’ve defined it in a separate article about building an MVP as “the most basic functional version of your product”.
 Your minimum viable product should possess all the basic features it should have for the problem you’re trying to solve.

 The most basic example is a candle.
 It illuminates any dark space when electricity wasn’t available yet.
 But as innovation continues, we have moved on to LED lights, that’s not only more powerful than their predecessors but also save more energy.